REDubon/Secure-Home-Network-Deployment-Linux/README.md

 #### **Preparation of OS Installation Media**

-The AlmaLinux OS installation media was prepared by burning the official ISO to a USB drive using balenaEtcher.
+The OS installation media was prepared by burning the official ISO to a USB drive using balenaEtcher.
 This bootable USB drive will be used to install the operating system on the ThinkCentre.

 #### **BIOS/UEFI Configuration and System Preparation**